mattbobambrose/mcp-template/README.md

   the [![](https://github.com/mattbobambrose/mcp-template/blob/master/docs/template_button.png)button](https://github.com/mattbobambrose/mcp-template/generate)
   above to clone the template repo and create your own MCP server.

-* Open the code in [Intellij](https://www.jetbrains.com/idea/).
+* Open the repo in [Intellij](https://www.jetbrains.com/idea/).

-## Building an SSE Server
+## Building an MCP Server with SSE

-* The SSE server can be run from Intellij by running the main() in SSEMain.kt
+* Run the SSE server from Intellij by running the main() in SSEMain.kt
-* To run from the CLI, build the jar with `./gradlew sse` and run with `java -jar ./build/libs/SSEServer.jar`
+* To run the server from the CLI, build the jar with `./gradlew sse` and run it with `java -jar ./build/libs/SSEServer.jar`

-## Building an STDIO Server
+## Building an MCP Server with STDIO

-* Build the jar with `./gradlew stdio` and run with the desired MCP client.
+* Build the jar with `./gradlew stdio` and run it with the desired MCP client.

 ## Testing with MCP Inspector

 Launch the [MCP Inspector](https://github.com/modelcontextprotocol/inspector) with:

 ```bash
 DANGEROUSLY_OMIT_AUTH=true npx @modelcontextprotocol/inspector
 ```

+and go to the inspector with your browser and try the following configurations:

 ### SSE Configuration